manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 16. Select **Save**.

 17. Scroll to the top of the **Organization information** pane.
 Note the message indicating the changes have been saved.
-Select the **X** in the upper right hand corner to close the pane.
+Select the **X** in the upper right-hand corner to close the pane.

 18. Back on the **Organization profile** tab, in the list of organization profile data, select **Release preferences**.